jueyang/jueyang.github.io/_posts/posts/2018-12-22-index-dot-html.md

 categories: blog
 ---

 <code>index.html</code> is the first encounter to a website.
 It is also called the _landing page_.
-When I think about it: you do make a landing from the World Wide Web, just like Columbus the aliens.
+When I think about it: you do make a landing from the World Wide Web, just like Columbus and the aliens.
 You arrive not knowing, or knowing too much.

 Before April 2016, the page was a stylized blog with posts from what is now in <a href="{{site.baseurl}}/thoughts" target="_blank">thoughts</a>.
-Over the past two and a half years, it has changed as I become more clear about who I ams.
+Over the past two and a half years, it has changed as I become more clear about who I am.

 ## 2016